On the Weakly Prime-Additive Numbers with Length 4: Proof of Theorem 1

 \section{Proof of Theorem 1}

-We first prove the following weaker version of Theorem 1. \begin{thm} Assume ($\ast$).
+We first prove the following weaker version of Theorem 1. \begin{thm} Assume \hyperref[assumption]{($\ast$)}.
 For any positive integer $m$, there exist infinitely many weakly prime-additive numbers $n$ with $m|n$ and $\kappa_n\leq4$. \end{thm} \begin{proof} Let $m$ be a positive integer.
 Write $m=2^km_1$ with $(m_1,2)=1$ and $k\geq0\in\Z$.
 Without loss of generality, we assume $k\geq3$.
-We will construct a family of distinct primes $p,q,r,s$ and positive integers $a,b,c$ such that $m,p,q,r,s|n:=p^a+q^b+r^c+s$.
+In fact, if the theorem holds when $m$ is replaced by $2^{\max\{3,k\}}m$, then the theorem holds for $m$.
+We will construct a family of distinct primes $p,q,r,s$ and positive integers $a,b,c$ such that each of $m,p,q,r,s$ divides $n$, where $n:=p^a+q^b+r^c+s$.

 Let $p$ be an odd prime such that $(p,m)=1$.
-By the Chinese Remainder Theorem and Theorem \ref{dirichlet}, there exists an odd prime $q$ such that Again by the same two theorems, there exists an odd prime $r$ such that By the Chinese Remainder Theorem, let $s_0$ be the unique integer such that $1\leq s_0\leq pqrm$ and Then we can see that $(s_0,pqrm)=1$.
+By the Chinese Remainder Theorem and Theorem \ref{dirichlet}, there exists an odd prime $q$ such that Similarly, we can use the same two theorems to conclude that there exists an odd prime $r$ such that Applying the Chinese Remainder Theorem again, there exists a unique integer $s_0$ such that $1\leq s_0\leq pqrm$ and Note that $(s_0,pqrm)=1$.